castroitalo/savefavdotcom/README.md

 - Create **.env** files.
 You need to create a **.env** file in root directory and in the `tests/` folder.
 The **.env** folder sould be based on the **.env_template** folder.
 - Now you're good to run the app.

+## TODO
+- [ ] Send a new confirmation e-mail for updated email.
+- [ ] Send an email confirmation to update password.
+- [ ] Delete account.